ramachandran-lab/ML-MAGES/README.md

   * view_results_example_code/view_enet_ex_results.py (can also be easily adapted to view ML-MAGES results)

 ## Data Availability
 Example data are provided in this GitHub repository.
-See [Zenodo](https://zenodo.org/records/17215975) for the summary-level data and simulation data used in this project.
+See *Supplemental Data* on Zenodo (DOI: [10.5281/zenodo.17215974](https://doi.org/10.5281/zenodo.17215974)) for the summary-level data and simulation data used in this project.